pbquandt/Airlines_Delays_Analysis/README.md

 ## Installation

-To run this project locally **Airlines Delays Analysis**, follow these steps:
+To run **Airlines Delays Analysis** project locally, follow these steps:

 1. Create a dedicated virtual environment (optional)
 2. Clone the repository: